Craigryy/halo/README.md

 -docker compose up --build flask_app

 `TEST`
-To test our endpoints, we be using HTTpretty.HTTPretty is a Python library that allows you to mock HTTP responses in your unit tests.
+To test our endpoints, we will be using HTTpretty.
+HTTPretty is a Python library that allows you to mock HTTP responses in your unit tests.
 It provides a way to simulate HTTP requests and responses, making it easier to test code that interacts with external HTTP services.
 With HTTPretty, you can define expected responses for specific HTTP requests, including status codes, headers, and response bodies.